Proof of principal residence for internal membership applicants and Photo ID

 Membership criteria

-A member for Woodsworth’s membership bylaw is a person who has completed the co-operative’s membership process, has been accepted for membership by the Board of Directors, and has signed an occupancy agreement.
+Woodsworth’s membership bylaw defines a member as a person who has completed the co-operative’s membership process, has been accepted for membership by the Board of Directors, and has signed an occupancy agreement.

 Membership criteria: